Working at the University of Montpellier

 All relevant information (dates, times, locations) is regularly sent to staff via email.

-In June, Workplace Well-Being Week is a special opportunity to raise awareness, provide information, and highlight initiatives aimed at promoting workplace well-being.
+In June, Workplace Quality of Life Week is a special opportunity to raise awareness, provide information, and highlight initiatives aimed at improving workplace quality of life.